OpenConext-Attic/OpenConext-Howto/04_ServiceRegistry.md

 ```
 # bin/composer.phar install
 ```
-Janus installation will ask some questions to bootsrap a basic configuration.
+Janus installation will ask some questions to bootstrap a basic configuration.
 For the required secret you can use the following command:
 ```
 # tr -c -d '0123456789abcdefghijklmnopqrstuvwxyz' </dev/urandom | dd bs=32 count=1 	2>/dev/null;echo
 ```